Clinical Trials (PDQ®)

 V. To determine the frequency of mutation of Hh pathway genes, PTCH, SMO, SuFU, and if the presence or absence of mutations are correlated with clinical outcome.

 VI.
-To determine the frequency of amplification of Hh pathway genes, gene copy number by qPCR of GLI1 and SMO in those tumors that have high protein expression as seen by IHC.
+To determine the frequency of amplification of Hh pathway genes, gene copy number by quantitative polymerase chain reaction (qPCR) of GLI1 and SMO in those tumors that have high protein expression as seen by IHC.
 Gene amplification will be correlated with clinical outcome.

 VII.
 To determine if there is a correlation of K-ras mutation, and MET and RON expression, amplification, or mutation status with Hh pathway abnormalities, CSC markers, and clinical outcomes.

 VIII.
-To determine if baseline contrast perfusion imaging volume transfer constant (Ktrans) within primary and liver metastatic lesions as measured on a 256-detector CT scanner predicts objective response rates, and other clinical endpoints including PFS, to treatment with Gemctibine and GDC-0449/placebo.
+To determine if baseline contrast perfusion imaging volume transfer constant (Ktrans) within primary and liver metastatic lesions as measured on a 256-detector computed tomography (CT) scanner predicts objective response rates, and other clinical endpoints including progression-free survival (PFS), to treatment with gemcitabine and GDC-0449/placebo.
 (University of Chicago ONLY) IX.
 To determine if treatment with Gemcitabine and GDC-0449 improves tumor perfusion, as measured by Ktrans, over the course of treatment by serial CT scans every 2 cycles, compared to tumors treated with Gemcitabine and placebo.
 (University of Chicago ONLY) X. To determine if improved tumor perfusion with GDC-0449 treatment (if observed) improves objective response rates and other clinical endpoints including PFS.
 (University of Chicago ONLY)

 OUTLINE: This is a multicenter, safety lead-in study (part I) followed by a randomized study (part II).